Death by Rock and Roll

-Death by Rock and Roll is the fourth studio album by American rock band The Pretty Reckless, released on February 12, 2021.
-It is the band's first album released with their new label, Fearless Records, and is also the band's first album since the death of their long-time producer, Kato Khandwala in 2018.
+Death by Rock and Roll is the fourth studio album by the American rock band the Pretty Reckless, released on February 12, 2021.
+It is the band's first album released with their new label, Fearless Records; it is also the band's first album since the death of their long-time producer, Kato Khandwala in 2018.
 The album was produced by Jonathan Wyman, vocalist Taylor Momsen, and guitarist Ben Phillips, along with additional production done by Nate Yacchichino.
 The album was preceded by two singles: "Death by Rock and Roll" and "And So It Went" featuring Tom Morello.
 There were also two promotional singles released prior to the album: "Broomsticks" and "25".

 Background and recording

 In April 2018, the band's longtime-producer, Kato Khandwala, was involved in a motorcycle accident and died later due to injuries from the crash.
 Speaking about Khandwala's death, Taylor Momsen stated:

 "That was the nail in the coffin for me.
 I threw my hands up in the air and kind of went 'Yeah, I give up.'
 I went down a very dark rabbit hole of depression and substance abuse and everything that comes with that."

-The band was also struggling with the death of Soundgarden vocalist Chris Cornell in 2017 - the band had been touring in support of Soundgarden prior to Cornell's death.
+The band was also struggling with the death of Soundgarden vocalist Chris Cornell in 2017; they had been touring in support of Soundgarden prior to Cornell's death.

 In November 2019, it was announced that the band had begun working on their fourth studio album.
 The album's title, a phrase often used by Khandwala, was later revealed in February 2020.
 "It was like a code that we lived our life by, and that I still live my life by," Momsen said of the title.
 "It's very much a battle cry for life: live life your own way."
 The album was recorded at London Bridge Studios in Seattle, Washington.